wpilibsuite/frc-docs/source/docs/software/pathplanning/index.rst

 - SysID only supports tuning the swerve heading using a General Mechanism project and does not regularly support module velocity data.
 A workaround is to lock the module's heading into place.
 This can be done via blocking module rotation using something like a block of wood.
 - Pathweaver and Trajectory following currently do not take heading into account.
 Path following using the WPILib trajectory framework on swerve will be the same as a DifferentialDrive robot.

-We are sorry for the inconvenience at this time.
+We are sorry for the inconvenience.

 .. toctree::
    :maxdepth: 2